nicolemne/paper-rock-scissor-naruto-game/README.md

 I have written all content on this website.

-I have had a little bit of inspiration from the Love maths project, as well as [Carinaa](https://carinaaj.github.io/p2-rock-paper-scissors/) and [Emelie.](https://emeliehansson.github.io/milestone-pp2-rock-paper-scissor/)
+I have had a some inspiration from the Love maths project, as well as [Carinaa](https://carinaaj.github.io/p2-rock-paper-scissors/) and [Emelie.](https://emeliehansson.github.io/milestone-pp2-rock-paper-scissor/)

 ###  Media

+I do not own any rights to the images used on this website.
+Please see the links below to where they have been borrowed from.

 The images of the water, fire, wind, rock, lightning and water was borrowed from [Naruto Fandom Wiki.](https://naruto-mighty-official.fandom.com/wiki/Naruto_Mighty_Official_Wikia)